Geography

 Vande Bharat Express

-The Vande Bharat Express is a semi-high-speed intercity train.
+The Vande Bharat Express is a semi-high-speed intercity train and a symbol of the 'Make in India' initiative.

-It is considered to be India's first engine-less train and the fastest train in the country.
+It is India's first indigenous and engine-less train, also considered the fastest train in the country.

 Types of Rail Gauges in India